waterponey/tick/doc_new/modules/dev.rst

 Now that our proximal operator is defined in C++ we need to make it available in Python.
 We do it thanks to `SWIG <http://www.swig.org/Doc3.0/>`_.
 Hence we have to create a .i file.
-In mlpp we store them in /swig folder.
+In tick we store them in /swig folder.

 This .i file looks a lot like our .h file.